Fit as a Mama Bear

 Store it in the fridge for 3-5 days in an airtight container.

-Tastes best eaten at room temperature with some dairy-free butter or peanut butter melted on.
+It tastes best eaten at room temperature with some dairy-free butter or peanut butter melted on.

-If you’re using a fermented protein powder you’ll want to add 1-2 tablespoons of dairy-free milk to the batter.
+If you’re using a fermented protein powder, you’ll want to add 1-2 tablespoons of dairy-free milk to the batter.
 Otherwise the pumpkin loaf will come out too dense.

 Disclaimer: